 AACN has developed a chapter library that contains valuable written resources to guide chapters in their governance and management.
-Information that can be found in the resource library includes: Best Practices, Conflict Resolution, Educational Planning, Healthy Work Environments, Membership, Needs Assessments, Strategic Planning, and Succession Planning; Chapter Finances, and Chapter Governance Resources.
-The Resource Library can be found on the Chapters home page at www.aacn.org/chapters > Resource Library.
+Information that can be found in the resource library includes: Conflict Resolution, Educational Planning, Healthy Work Environments, Membership, Needs Assessments, Strategic Planning, and Succession Planning; Chapter Finances, and Chapter Governance & Accountability resources.
+The Resource Library can be found on the Chapters home page at www.aacn.org/chapters > Chapter Portal > Resource Library.